How to Brush your mini Dachshund’s Teeth

 These are the main reasons why your mini Dachshund should have his teeth brushed everyday.
 Not only will you help to alleviate plaque and tartar build up, but you will help to keep your Dachshund’s breath fresh.
 After all, Dachshunds love to give kisses!

-When you are satisfied that your mini Dachshund is comfortable with having his teeth touched it’s time for the next step.
+When you are satisfied that your dog is comfortable with having his teeth touched it’s time for the next step.

 Brushing your Dachshund’s teeth

-Now, bear in mind, that dogs are not going to ‘spit out’ their toothpaste when you are done.
-They will, no doubt, swallow it.
+Now, bear in mind, that dogs are not going to ‘spit out’ their toothpaste when you are done (like you would yourself).
+Instead they will swallow the toothpaste.
 For this reason, never use human toothpaste on your dog!
 Canine toothpastes are designed to taste appealing as well as be edible (okay to swallow).